 The Emirati had decided that jihad was his path at 22.
-Though he studied in both the United States and Australia, he grew enamoured with the jihadi videos he was watching on the internet and eventually decided that the jihad life was the life for him.
-His parents think that he's living in Turkey holding down a job in business, and his favourite things to watch before joining al-Nusra were Game of Thrones and the movie Troy.
+Though he studied in both the United States and Australia, he grew enamored with the jihadi videos he was watching on the internet and eventually decided that the jihad life was the life for him.
+His parents think that he's living in Turkey holding down a job in business, and his favorite things to watch before joining al-Nusra were Game of Thrones and the movie Troy.

 The dialogue began with the two men educating me about the history of Islam.
 Then we got into a discussion of what al-Nusra was about.
 They said Islam was a religion of peace, that they were fighting a defensive war.
-I asked them about a recent decapitation video I'd seen and they said that this is what happens in war.
+I asked them about a recent decapitation video I'd seen, and they said that this is what happens in war.
 They talked about Iran being the enemy and Shiites not being true followers of Islam, but then added that they would not force their ideas on anyone.
 They blamed the Shiite leaders, not all Shiites, for blinding the people.

 An al-Nusra gunman.

-When I asked them about how they'd come into Syria and started telling Syrians what to do, they pointed out that we were smoking cigarettes and it was OK with them.
+When I asked them about how they'd come into Syria and started telling Syrians what to do, they pointed out that we were smoking cigarettes, and it was OK with them.
 They said that if a man wants to commit a religious sin, he should do it out of sight, secretly in his home… but that they also didn't approve of anyone committing religious sins in secret.
-They have strict laws that have been handed down for 1,000 years and are still strict with the basics of those laws, but find room to adapt and modernise where needed.
+They have strict laws that have been handed down for 1,000 years and are still strict with the basics of those laws, but find room to adapt and modernize where needed.

 They don’t hate Americans purely because they're American, they hate only those who want to fight them.
 They said they don’t appreciate the West trying to push moderate Islam on the people, that the people want Sharia and that the only people in Syria who fear al-Nusra are ignorant about Islam.
 They said separation of religion and politics is a Western idea.
-They said that the Western media reports that al-Nusra is full of uneducated, poor, backwards people, but claimed that this isn’t true and that they have many Westerners and educated men fighting among their ranks.
+They said that the Western media reports that al-Nusra is full of uneducated, poor, and backward people, but claimed that this isn’t true and that they have many Westerners and educated men fighting among their ranks.

 Lastly, they wondered why the Western media tried to misrepresent Islam.
-They told me to read the Qur'an and to check Aaron Zelin’s website, Jihadology, for the truth on their beliefs.
+They told me to read the Quran and to check Aaron Zelin’s website, Jihadology, for the truth on their beliefs.

 After I'd finished talking to the al-Nusra soldiers, we walked away, Yilmaz shaking his head and muttering, “The young guys, they're OK.
 But the brains, they're bad guys, man.
 They are not good for Syria.”

-Jabhat Al Nusra has emerged as arguably the most formidable rebel fighting force in Syria.
-The fighters, estimated to number around 5,000, are battle hardened, fearless and disciplined.
+Jabhat al-Nusra has emerged as arguably the most formidable rebel fighting force in Syria.
+The fighters, estimated to number around 5,000, are battle hardened, fearless, and disciplined.
 They've already struck significant blows against the regime in battle and continue to work hard to win the hearts and minds of civilians and rebel fighters.
-They've pledged to take the fight to Hezbollah and it seems likely they'll eventually clash with the YPG again.
+They've pledged to take the fight to Hezbollah, and it seems likely they'll eventually clash with the YPG again.

-Some, like Marwan, believe that eventually the more secular elements of the FSA will turn against Jabhat, or vice versa, once their common foe falls and no longer unites them in cause.
+Some, like Marwan, believe that eventually the more secular elements of the FSA will turn against Jabhat, or vice versa, once their common foe falls and no longer unites them in a cause.
 For now, the only thing certain is that they'll continue to prove pretty effective in battling the Assad regime and pretty troublesome for Western and Arab nations looking for methods to support the rebels.

 Follow Danny on Twitter: @DGisSERIOUS